 In this blog post, we are going to discuss how to effectively backup and restore your Data on SoftNAS running in AWS.
 AWS EBS Backups have always been significant daily activity on every organization’s plan to protect against mission–critical data loss due to unforeseen circumstances like failed hardware or accidental deletion.

 There are two types of Backups that one can use to accomplish this goal in AWS.

-By utilizing the native EBS snapshots’ feature on AWS, SoftNAS has made it relatively easy to take consistent backups of your ZFS pool(s) from the SoftNAS UI by just a click of a button!
+By utilizing the native EBS snapshots feature on AWS, SoftNAS has made it relatively easy to take consistent backups of your ZFS pool(s) from the SoftNAS UI with just a click of a button!

 This type of backup allows you to periodically take backups of your entire ZFS pool(s) by taking snapshots of the underlying EBS Volume(s) that made up the SoftNAS pool(s) either by going through the UI or running a cron job from CLI (more on this below) to automate the process